hraberg/foil/README.md

 target.
 More advanced features can then be built on and share the core.

+## Reflections After Fourth Week

+The biggest change was porting the tests to the new testing framework which is a small subset of `clojure.test`.
+I also tweaked how recursive function calls are done from using a static field in the function struct to a local variable pointing to itself.
+This was due to various template issues and simply worked better.

+I've added several more of the normal sequence functions, and I also added a small spike of how transducers could look, but this is far from finished.
+I did another spike (in embedded C++) allowing keywords to be used like functions.
+This worked, but backed it out as it would have required a lot of extra features to be added to be possible to be expressed directly in Foil.

+In general, as mentioned last week, I see phase one of Foil now being complete, and it's time to take a step back and reflect.
+So the outlook above still stands, but let me add a retrospective and some open questions.

+### Retrospective and Questions

 ## Name

 Unknown to me, turns out there are (at least) a few things called